How to spot fake emails

 Fraudsters may try to convince you that you've been paid more than you were owed.
 For example, a spoofed email says that you’ve been paid $500 for a camera you listed at $300.
 The sender asks you to ship the camera in addition to the extra $200 you were “paid” by mistake.
 The scammer wants your camera AND your money, but hasn’t actually paid you at all.

-If you received an email seemingly from PayPal that states you’ve received money, check to make sure the email is not fake.
+If you received an email seemingly from PayPal that states you’ve received money, check to make sure the email isn't fake.
 Some signs:

 The email does not address you by your first and last name.